idvorkin/idvorkin.github.io/_posts/2017-01-01-voices-in-my-head.md

 author: "Igor Dvorkin"
 ---

 The person that most frequently blocks your success is ... wait for it ... you!
-Often it's your subconscious, and often your sub conscious is a bunch of independent voices, many of whom are negative.
-It's very hard to deal with this hidden opposition because it's so opaque.
+Often it's your subconscious, and often your sub conscious is a bunch of independent voices.
+It's hard to deal with this hidden opposition because it's so opaque.
 To help understand your feelings you can name the voices in your head, and imagine asking each of them their positions, and desired outcomes.

 I'm not smart (or wacky) enough to come up with this technique on my own.
 It comes from William Ury, master negotiator, and author of Getting to Yes (and Getting to Yes with yourself).
 He talks about the importance of applying the negotiating principles to your unconscious.
 The principles are 1) Soft on people, hard on problems and 2) Focus on interests not positions.
-(For those that speak 7 habits - this maps to habit #4: Seek first to understand, then to be understood).
+(Just like [7H: Seek first to understand](/7h-c4))

-Here are my voices, I'm trying to teach myself to spend some time talking to all of them so they are better behaved.
+These are my voices.
+I'm teaching myself to spend time talking to each of them so they behave.

 _(BTW the order below is deliberate,it's the order of the voices i want to talk to.
 I want to give more air time to the positive players)_